Q? Is SUP (Stand Up Paddleboarding hard to learn?

 Can I bring my own board?

 A. No. Our boards and gear are outfitted specifically for our events.
 In some circumstances we have SUP Fit Team Members that bring their personal boards to practice buoy turns for an upcoming race but this is a very specific situation.

 A. We obviously love dogs but our launch sites do not allow pets in the park.
 Please leave your 4 legged friends safely at home.

 Q?
 Inclement weather!

 A. Your safety is our utmost concern.
 Winds in excess of 14mph and lightning keep us off the water.
 Otherwise, we brave the conditions including clouds, rain and cooler temperatures.
-IF we cancel due to weather you are given a choice to reschedule or receive a full refund.
-We try our best to give a 2 hour notice of cancellation.
-Weather can change so quickly, we like to see radar image before making a final call.
+IF we cancel due to weather, you are given a choice to reschedule or receive a full refund.
+We try our best to give a 2 hour notice of cancellation but weather can change so quickly.
+Thank you for understanding!

 Q?
 Where do I go to attend class?

 A. We launch from different locations so check carefully before heading out!
 Please allow plenty of time to pay for a park pass, park and walk to launch site!

 Q?
 Are parking fees included in class price?